How to claim Attendance Allowance

-You can either phone for an application form or download one.
+You can either phone for an application form or download a form on GOV.UK.

 It's best to phone because your payments will be backdated to the date you phoned, as long as you return the form in 6 weeks.
 The date you need to return it by will be stamped on the form.
 If you download an application form, you'll only be paid from the date that the DWP receive the form.